chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P05 Identifying fraud from ENRON dataset/Readme.md

 | FROM THIS PERSON TO POI  | 58 |

-> Since the `Loan Advances` feature dosen't give us much information (141 out of 144 are NA), so I decided to remove it straight away.
+> Since the `Loan Advances` feature dosen't give us much information (141 out of 144 are NaN), so I decided to remove it straight away.

 > Then I used the `SelectKBest` library from sklearn to find the top 12 features according to their scores.
 Here is a list of scores of the top features